davidteng00000/CARDS-Catching-AI-Revealing-Deceptive-Strategies-demo/README.md

 > ![pipeline](https://github.com/user-attachments/assets/22698388-8c18-491d-936e-3790916c678f)

-## System Prompts (Reference)

-The interaction between the LLMs and the game system is guided by specific system prompts for game start, speaking turns, and decision-making.
-These prompts are designed to elicit the desired behaviors and gather data in a structured format.
-Full details of these prompts, including the JSON structures required for LLM responses, are available in the [./PROMPTS.md](./PROMPTS.md) file in this repository.

 ## Experimental Design and Methodology

 The study employed a diverse set of LLMs and experimental setups to investigate deceptive behaviors.